HarshKothari21/Kaggle_Competitions/README.md

 - Logistic Regression and Random Forest Model

 ## 3.Career Village
-This competetion contains dataset from **https://www.careervillage.org/** , We need to be able to send the right questions to the right volunteers and get the insights of the data.
+This competition contains dataset from **https://www.careervillage.org/** , We need to be able to send the right questions to the right volunteers and get the insights of the data.

 **Skills Appied**:
 - Data Cleaning